Steve Palacios: Military career

 After ending his professional soccer career, Palacios enlisted in the United States Army as a specialist in 2017.
 While assigned to Camp Humphreys in Pyeongtaek, South Korea, he was chosen to represent the Army team at the 2019 Armed Forces Men's Soccer Championship.
 In the championship match against the United States Air Force team, Palacios scored the winning goal in second half stoppage time, giving Army a 2–1 victory and their first tournament title since 2015.
 At the conclusion of the tournament, he was selected to the United States Armed Forces team to compete at the 2019 Military World Games.
 Palacios and the United States were eliminated in the group stage at the games, losing all three matches.
 During his time in the Army, Palacios also served at Fort Drum in Le Ray, New York, before his enlistment ended and he transitioned to service in the California Army National Guard.

 Coaching career

 While still an active soccer player, Palacios began coaching.
 He ran youth soccer camps while at Cal Poly, and during his time with LA Galaxy II, he was on the staff of the San Clemente Surf youth club.
 In 2022, Palacios served as an assistant coach for the boys' team at San Clemente High School, his alma mater.
-His wife, Blake, was hired to the same position with the girls' team.